How to Choose a Tree Care Service

 Customer Reviews

-Our Ratings Tables report reviews we collected from area homeowners.
-We primarily surveyed Checkbook and Consumer Reports subscribers, but also other randomly selected consumers we invited to participate.
 Our Ratings Tables report results for companies that received 10 or more ratings on our surveys.
+We primarily surveyed Consumers’ Checkbook subscribers, but also invited randomly selected consumers to participate.
 Click here for further discussion of our customer survey and other research methods.

-Although several area companies rate quite high for the quality of their work, the news is not all good.
-In addition to complaints of lousy customer service by companies that rate poorly, customers often complained of being overcharged, getting poor results, and having their property damaged by careless, untrained workers.
+Although several area companies rate quite highly for the quality of their work, others receive low ratings from customers who were overcharged, got subpar results, or had their property damaged by careless, untrained workers.

 Complaint Records

-Our Ratings Tables also show counts of complaints we gathered from the Better Business Bureau for a recent three-year period and complaint rates relative to the volume of work companies do.
-Click here for more information on reported complaint counts and rates.
+Our Ratings Tables also show counts of complaints we gathered from the Better Business Bureau (BBB) for a recent three-year period and complaint rates relative to the volume of work companies do.

 Payment Policy